Deriving Neural Scaling Laws from the statistics of natural language: Experiment details

 \textbf{Training hyperparameters.} For each model architecture and dataset size $P$, we tune optimization hyperparameters to achieve the lowest possible validation loss.
 We use the AdamW optimizer~\cite{kingma2017adammethodstochasticoptimization,loshchilov2019decoupledweightdecayregularization} and perform grid search over the learning rate, weight decay, number of training epochs, and batch size.

-For experiments using the GPT-2 architecture (including both absolute positional embeddings and RoPE) on both datasets, we search over the following grid: \begin{itemize} \item Learning rate: (3e-4, 1e-3, 3e-3) \item Weight decay: (0, 3e-3, 1e-2, 3e-2) \item Number of training epochs: (8, 12, 14, 16, 20) \item Batch size: (1, 2, 4, 8, 16) \end{itemize}
+For experiments using the GPT-2 architecture (including both absolute positional embeddings and RoPE) on both datasets, we search over the following grid: \begin{itemize} \item Learning rate: (3e-4, 1e-3, 3e-3) \item Weight decay: (0, 3e-3, 1e-2, 3e-2) \item Number of training epochs: (8, 12, 14, 16, 20) \item Batch size: (1, 2, 4, 8, 16) \end{itemize} Mamba experiments on TinyStories use the same grid.

 For LLaMA experiments on TinyStories, the batch size is fixed to 64, and we tune the learning rate, weight decay, and number of training epochs following~\cite{kim2025pretraininginfinitecompute}.
 In this setting, we search over: \begin{itemize} \item Learning rate: (3e-4, 1e-3, 3e-3) \item Weight decay: (0.3, 1, 3, 10) \item Number of training epochs: (8, 12, 16, 20, 24, 28, 32, 64) \end{itemize}